 - Walnuts - lots of healthy fats in these power nuts and they also contain a good amount of protein and are high in vitamins, minerals, and antioxidants.
 Did I mention these are power nuts!?

-Absolutely.
+Blueberries - you can use fresh blueberries in place of the frozen.
 Just know that the frozen blueberries create a nice sweet syrup once they thaw, which helps to sweeten the oats.
 But if you want to use fresh blueberries and would like the oats to be sweeter, just add some pure maple syrup.

 How Long Do Overnight Oats Last?